 Wife of Hector, Mother of Junior, Emilia, Vicki, Gloria, Alejandro and Carmen

-Married to Hector since 1975, Celia Sanchez has been in this country for about two decades.
+Married to Hector for nearly forty years, Celia Sanchez has been in this country for about two decades.
 Devoted to her family, Celia has never worked outside the home, and does not drive.
-She delights in cooking for them, taking care of the home, and taking care of the grandchildren of her oldest children.
+She delights in cooking for her children, taking care of the home, and taking care of the grandchildren of her oldest children.

 Recently, the son of her sister Delores came to the United States from Mexico (see Roberto’s history).

-Mrs. Sanchez has been concerned with how to stretch their money to accommodate the children, as well as she and her husband.
+Mrs. Sanchez has been concerned with how to stretch their money to accommodate the children’s needs, as well as her needs and those of her husband.
 She wanted her husband to apply for food stamps, but he is adamantly opposed, and she is unwilling to go against her husband.
 She has secretly been obtaining commodities from her Church pantry.
-Since she is a parishioner at the Our Lady of Guadalupe Church, her visits there do not raise her husband's suspicions.
+Since she is a parishioner at the Our Lady of Guadalupe Church, her visits there do not raise her husband’s suspicions.

-- Inadequate income for the food the family needs, given the two extra mouths to feed
+- She is worried that there is not adequate income for the food the family needs, given the two extra mouths to feed and the variability in Hector’s employment, especially during the recent economic downturn.

 Keep these goals in mind throughout your analysis